NicoNethy/holbertonschool-simple_shell/README.md

 # Proyect Shell

 ### Description
 The C shell is a command processor which is typically run in a text window, allowing the user to type and execute commands.
 The C shell can also read commands from a file, called a script.
+In this project a shell is emulated with its basic functions.

 ### Comandos